termoose/irccloud/README.md

 ## TODO
 - ~Get text input working, return = send text to channel~
 - ~Make sure channel join opens a new buffer~
-- ~Properly quit on Control+C so it doesn't mess up the terminal~
+- ~Properly quit on Control+C, so it doesn't mess up the terminal~
 - ~New query window opened for new private messages~
-- ~Show latest active channels, sorted list of oldest to newest activity~
+- ~Show the latest active channels, sorted list of oldest to newest activity~
 - Don't quit when we lose websocket connection, display "Reconnecting" dialogue and retry until Ctrl+C
 - Create a loading bar based on `numbuffers` in `oob_include`
-- Make auto-completion on nick names in the current channel buffer
+- Make auto-completion on nicknames in the current channel buffer
 - Add list of trigger names to config, include own nick by default?
 - Special highlight for channels with trigger events in event bar
 - ~Show timestamps on chat messages~